Anupam-2309/Lua-Project/OPTIMIZATION.md

-# Bisection Method in LuaLaTeX
+# Optimization Method in Lua

-This repository contains a Lua implementation of the **Bisection Method** integrated with **LuaLaTeX** for solving nonlinear equations.
-The Bisection Method is a root-finding algorithm that iteratively narrows down an interval containing a root by halving the interval.
+This repository contains a Lua implementation of the **Optimization Method** integrated with **Lua** for solving nonlinear equations.

 ## Table of Contents
 - [Features](#features)